ChicagoPark/DSA/README.md

 ----

 ### [Sort - Bubble Sort]
+`Frequency of switching`: over and over again to compare

 > <img width="350" alt="IMG" src="https://user-images.githubusercontent.com/73331241/166395889-5c3cba74-d1da-4dd2-8ced-277473c6d0ae.png">
 >
 > We repeatedly compare each pair of adjacent items and swap them if they are in the wrong order.
 (Put the biggest item at the right side accumulatively)